Introduction

 Choose Portainer if:

-- You plan to deploy containers in a small environment (home or small company).
-With its lightweight design, Portainer runs well on older and less powerful hardware.
+- You plan to deploy containers with limited resources.
+With its lightweight design, Portainer runs well on systems with limited resources.

 - You are a beginner user.
 Portainer's interface is uncluttered and intuitive, and the available support options are designed with beginners in mind.

-- You want to focus on apps.
+- You want to focus on apps and containers.
 Unlike Rancher, Portainer does not deal with infrastructure.
-Instead, it focuses on providing the optimal interface for containerized app deployment.
+Instead, it focuses on providing the optimal interface for containerized app deployment and management.
+Portainer provides deep visibility into the state of each container.

 Chose Rancher if:

 - You are deploying in a medium/big environment.
-Rancher excels in complex content management - multiple teams simultaneously working on various projects will benefit from Rancher's approach to Kubernetes namespaces.
+Rancher excels in complex self-managed Kubernetes deployments - multiple teams simultaneously working on various projects will benefit from Rancher's approach to Kubernetes namespaces.

-- You manage multiple Kubernetes clusters.
-The operational and security challenges related to multiple cluster management are largely mitigated by Rancher's centralized identity management and well-designed UI.
+- You manage multiple Kubernetes clusters in different environments.
+The operational and security challenges related to multiple cluster management across environments are largely mitigated by Rancher's centralized identity management and well-designed UI.

 Conclusion